 - Assessment of the dissertation: After the faculty board has appointed the examining committee, the head of the committee is responsible for all further proceedings: She or he will ask the examiners for written reports, and will then circulate the dissertation and the reports so that all persons eligible to vote for or against a dissertation in the department have the opportunity to assess it.

 - If the dissertation is accepted, the head of the committee will schedule the oral examination in consultation with you as the candidate and the members of the examining committee and invite these persons to the oral examination.
 All members of the department have to be invited to your presentation by email.

-- Graduation ceremony: The final doctoral certificate is awarded during the graduation ceremony of the Department of Mathematics, for which you will receive an invitation.
+The final doctoral certificate will be handed over during the department's graduation ceremony, for which you will receive an invitation.